TanyaElizabeth13/Milestone-Project-2/docs/README.md

 **Acknowledgments**

 Thank you to:
 My mentor Daisy for the guidance and always answering my questions.
+Pasquale from COB college for his understanding.
 Kera from the slack community for the feedback on this project.
 Stack overflow for the answer to every coding question you can think of.
 Lisa, Samantha, and Sarah for testing the game at all development stages to provide real world feedback.